1st Annual Criterion Invitational

 • Low Entry Fees: We are proud to offer a flat entry fee of just $10 per entry, making our tournament an affordable option for programs of all sizes.

-• Prep Night: On the evening before the tournament begins, we will host an interactive online session for all competitors and coaches.
+• Prep Night: On the day before the tournament begins, we will host an interactive online session for all competitors and coaches.
 This session will feature a discussion on the possibilities of AI in speech and debate, as well as a demo of Criterion, the AI that will be used to judge rounds.
 Afterward, anyone can stay in the room to prep or practise for the tournament the next day.

 • AI-Powered Adjudication: All debate rounds (LD, PF, Policy, and BQ) will be judged by Criterion - a custom-trained AI designed to evaluate arguments based on logic and evidence.
 This system provides unbiased and instantaneous feedback, allowing debaters to focus purely on the strength of their argumentation.
 To provide a diverse competitive experience, Congress will still be judged by experienced human judges.